Take the first step

 Always keep functionality at mind, trial and error might be your best guide to achieve it.
-Just keep in mind that history fits a bit different in all aspects and might take some time to get used to.
+Just remember history fits a bit different than you might be used to and might take some time to getting used to.
 That’s part of the experience!

 Use fabrics and materials known to the originals such as wool, linen, cotton, smoke tanned hides etc. Synthetics are out of the question.
 Fabrics and readymade clothing was a staple throughout the fur trade.
 Cloth clothing made after a good historic pattern is also a great place to start moneywise, and always more authentic than those brain tanned Levi´s.

 Garments made from hide was used to a variating degree on the frontier.
 So called braintan or smoketan was the tanning method used by the Native Americans who supplied it to Euromericans to a large extent.
 Finnished smoked braintan is hard to find in Europe today.
 The process is labor intensive and hides are therefore expensive to buy once found.
 Learning how to “brain” yourself is one of those skills that should be learned on the trail towards authenticity.
 If braintan is out of the question for your first projects the second best option is the fish oil tan or German tan that was used to some extent in the colonies and is sometimes hard to separate from braintan, especially when smoked for a braintan touch.
 Before shopping, ask around to get a chance to actually feel and smell the real deal so you know what you are looking for.